William0n/Tesla-Stock-Prediction/README.md

 ## Introduction

-For this particular project, my goal is to apply Reccurent Neural Networks (RNN) on Tesla stock closing prices; more specifically, I will create 2 models which utilize different types of hidden layers in the tensorflow/keras package in python.
+For this particular project, my goal is to apply Recurrent Neural Networks (RNN) on Tesla stock closing prices; more specifically, I will create 2 models which utilize different types of hidden layers in the tensorflow/keras package in python.
 Hopefully one of these models are able to accurately predict the stock data on the test set and allows me to become the next Wolf on Wallstreet.

 ## Packages and Resources Used